fractalide/fractalide-website-styx/new-site/themes/fractalide-site/templates/site-partials-content/main.md

                 <div class="text-center">
                     <h2 class="text_blue fractal_blue">Hyperflow</h2>
                     <p>
                         People need a simple way to use smart contracts.
 Hyperflow is a browser for smart contract apps and cryptocurrencies.
 It allows users to build and run apps such as wallets.
                     </p>
-                    <a href="/hyperflow/">Learn more</a>
+                    <a class="" href="/hyperflow/">Learn more</a>
                 </div>
             </div>
             <div class="col-md-6">